nitindermohan/oak-new-docs/content/docs/manuals/unikernel-operations.md

 1. A unikernel .tar.gz hosted somewhere accessible to the Oakestra.
 2. A service deployment descriptor
-3. A worker Node with Unikernel Runtime enabled
+3. A Worker Node with Unikernel Runtime enabled

 {{< /callout >}}